yigitsevim/AnimeFacesWithGAN/README.md

 # v2

 Changes from v1:
 - Switched to LeakyReLU (from ReLU) on generator.
+Kept LeakyReLU for the rest of the versions.

 # v3

-Changes from v1:
-- Switched to LeakyReLU (from ReLU) on generator.

 Changes from v2:
-- Trained Discriminator only if Loss_d > Threshold (0.2).
+- Updated Discriminator Gradients only if Loss_d > Threshold (0.2).

+# v4.1

+Changes from v3:
+- Decreased the discriminator loss treshold to 0.1 from 0.2.

+# v4.2

+Changes from v3:
+- Increased the discriminator loss treshold to 0.3 from 0.2.

+# v4.3

+Changes from v3:
+- Discriminator Loss threshold is set to 0.2,
+- Updated Generator gradients only if Loss_g > Threshold (4.0).